Clone Sudoku by Bill Murphy

 or solve online (using SudokuPad)

 Rules: Standard Sudoku rules (insert a number from 1 to 9 into each cell so that no number repeats in any row, column, or bold region).
-Numbers in bulbs indicate how many unique values can appear along all arrows coming from that bulb.
+Also, the clues outside the grid indicate the sum of either the first and second numbers or the second and third numbers seen from the direction of the clue.

 Solution: PDF and solving video with explanation from GAS team.